Mirantis/k8s-externalipcontroller/doc/operating-modes.md

 (parameter `leader-elect=true`) otherwise there can be race conditions between schedulers.
-It is better not to run scheduler on same node as controller because in case of node outage IPs reschedulling will take more time.
+It is better not to run scheduler on same node as controller because in case of node outage IPs rescheduling will take more time.

 # IPs distribution in Claims mode